Targeting & rollouts

 First-match-wins evaluation

-When a gate has multiple rule groups (the dashboard's "OR an additional cohort" affordance), the SDK evaluates them top to bottom and takes the first match.
+When a feature flag has multiple rule groups (the dashboard's "OR an additional cohort" affordance), the SDK evaluates them top to bottom and takes the first match.
 Each group can have its own rollout percentage and bucketing key.

 [